systemb4/dsp/README.md

-# Linear Data Sorting Library
+# Data Sorting and Processing Library
 currently in development\

 Should this work with something like json, yaml, etc. or a custom format?\